VL-ocean/winery/README.md

 ***Summary:***

-By integrating Gmail, Teacup Tales can send secure and reliable emails for account verifications and purchase confirmations, enhancing communication with users and supporting overall customer engagement and satisfaction
+By integrating Gmail, WineStore can send secure and reliable emails for account verifications and purchase confirmations, enhancing communication with users and supporting overall customer engagement and satisfaction

 ### Deployment Process with Heroku